Veterinary Prescriber’s Certificates in Veterinary Medicines

 Female vet with clipboard stethoscope and ginger and white cat on the consultation table

 The Prescribers’ Certificate is recommended for veterinary surgeons, including new graduates entering clinical practice, vets practising in the UK for the first time, or anyone wanting to brush up on their knowledge of medicines regulations or reflect on their own prescribing practices.
-The Certificate consists of three units:
+The Certificate consists of two units:

 • Adverse effects of medicines – what to report and why